-Past political, social, and cultural characteristics which help to explain the nature of presentday problems in China
+Past political, social, and cultural characteristics which help to explain the nature of present-day challenges in China.

-3.0 SH HIST 282 German Democracy before Hitler [GEH] (HIST) This course explores the reasons for the failure of Germany's first experiment with democracy in 1918-33.
+HIST 282 German Democracy before Hitler 3.0 SH [GEH] (HIST)

+This course explores the reasons for the failure of Germany's first experiment with democracy in 1918-33.
 Students consider the effects of the Versailles Treaty, German political traditions and attitudes, contemporary cultural and intellectual trends, economic factors, and the international context.
 They also try to identify criteria that help determine success or failure for a fledgling democracy.